The 7 Best Benchtop Planers of 2025, Tested and Reviewed

 Price: ~$350 | Width: 13″ | Motor: 15 amp

 The trade-offs: More snipe than premium models.
-Finish quality requires additional sanding for fine work.
+Finish quality requires additional sanding for fine furniture work.
+But for rough dimensioning and getting boards flat, it does the job.

 5. WEN 6552T — Budget with Three Blades